smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         into any of theses fields.
 Specific names are compared to the actual job intercepted for tracking, to qualify whether the job is accepted for, or prevented from Automatic tracking.
     c.
-Specify \"AdHoc\" or a user-defined value for the Schedule name.
+Specify "AdHoc" or a user-defined value for the Schedule name.
     d.
-Set the Track Type to any supported value, except not \"Q\".
+Set the Track Type to any supported value, except not "Q".
         i.
 The Track type of **T** indicates that a job qualified by this Parameter set will be actively Tracked. ii.
 The Track type of **A** indicates that both this job and any